 2. Don’t Allow Nicotine or Marijuana

 If they haven’t already, schools should ban the use of any juice that contains nicotine, marijuana or cannabis oils.
 Since it’s difficult to know what type of juice a teenager is using, a blanket ban may be the only option.

 We’ve already written about cell phone addiction among teens.
 Addiction to anything is not good for teenagers.
 Talk to them about the dangers of real cigarettes and the dangers of being controlled by addiction.

 Sales of vape devices are restricted to people 21 and over.
 Where are teens buying their devices and juices?
 Talk to them about the possibility of legal trouble if they’re caught illegally buying them.

 We don’t yet know the long-term physical effects of using vapes and e-cigarettes.
 We likely won’t for quite a while.
 At the same time, teenagers don’t seem willing to give up this new habit.

 As teachers, we can help manage the risks.
 Become as knowledgeable about the issue as you can, and talk honestly with your students about the facts and risks.

-Please let us know how this current situation is impacting you and your school.
+Please let me know how this current situation is impacting you and your school.

-Is the student vaping just one too many things for you?
+Is student vaping just one too many things for you?